conduktor/conduktor-docs/docs/platform/proxy/features/features.md

+---
+title: Conduktor Proxy Features
+description: Conduktor Proxy enables a set of features above and beyond what is available from the underlying Kafka cluster it operates on.
+---

 # Conduktor Proxy Features

 Conduktor Proxy enables a set of features above and beyond what is available from the underlying Kafka cluster it operates on.

 ## Multi Tenancy

 The multi tenancy feature of Conduktor Proxy allows a single underlying Kafka cluster to be represented as many, isolated smaller clusters to clients.
 These representations can duplicate topic/consumer group names etc. and remain isolated from eachother.

 To give an example, an organisation may host applications for point of sale and procurement.
 Both of these may require a topic named "orders" but may not be aware of the requirement of the other application.
 Multi Tenancy addresses this issue by allowing the two applications to go exist in an isolated manner on the backing cluster.